marcossFarias/sortado/README.md

 - Intellij IDEA

 ### Get the code
-You have three options to obtain the code for the Sortado project:
+You have two ways to obtain the code for the Sortado project:
 - Download the Zip File
   - Visit the Sortado GitHub repository.
   - Click on the “Code” button above the list of files.